 In the area of the Pirin Mountains, there are more than 1, 300 plants – rare, endemic, glacial relicts, and endangered.
 The oldest tree in Bulgaria Baikushev’s pine, (1, 300 years old) is also located in Pirin!
 While visiting, you can come across wild goats, falcons, and eagles.
 Pirin is famous for its 118 glacier lakes.

 The hiking opportunities in Pirin are endless.
 Hiking lovers can enjoy the many stunning trails across the mountain with the hike to Vihren peak being the most famous one.
 Other interesting and panoramic peaks are Sinanitsa, Todorka, Muratov, Polezhan, Kamenitsa, and Dzhano, to name a few.

-Pirin National Park is one of the most beautiful places to visit in Bulgaria for me and I love going there for hiking.
+Pirin National Park is one of the most beautiful places to visit in Bulgaria for me and of the top European national parks.
+I love going there hiking all-year-round.

 #25 Rila National Park

 Rila National Park is the biggest one in Bulgaria.
 It is home to Musala peak, the highest one in Bulgaria and on the Balkans standing at 2, 925 meters above sea level.
 On the territory of the park, you can also visit the famous Seven Rila Lakes – one of the most beautiful places in all of Bulgaria.